boytchev/disfigure/docs/userguide.md

 - *ground* &ndash; boolean, if true, ground is created
 - *shadows* &ndash; boolean, if true, shadows are created
 - *stats* &ndash; boolean, if true, stats panel is created
+- *antialias* &ndash; boolean, if false, antialias is turned off (this may speed up animations in slow GPUs)

 ```js
 new World( {ground: false, stats: true} );